GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

    Time took: 6378ms, 63789771ticks
 ```

-The results with parallel execution looks basically identical to asynchronous execution.
-However, that’s only because I am running this test on a machine with 16 physical threads.
-To see the difference and the issue with using parallel execution for async tasks we just need to scale the number of tasks we are performing to exceed the number of our physical threads we have (basically, we want to reach enough tasks for them to be executed in parallel and concurrently at the same time).
+The results with parallel execution looks very similar to asynchronous execution.
+However, that’s only because we are running this test on a machine with 16 physical threads.
+To see the difference, and the issue with using parallel execution for async tasks, we just need to scale the number of tasks we are performing to exceed the number of physical threads we have (basically, we want to reach enough tasks for them to be executed in parallel and concurrently at the same time).

-For that, lets simply put the method call in a loop:
+For that, lets put the method call in a loop:

 ```csharp
    var parallelTasks = new List<Task>();